kelmcm/portfolio/telling_stories_class.md

 Fall 2022

 ## Course
 I took Telling Stories with Data (94-870) in Fall 2022 with Prof. Christopher Goranson.
-This course was the information of the portfolio.
+This course was the inspiration of this portfolio.
 We learned about Github pages and how to set up a portfolio.
 The crux of the class was about data visualization and how they can be used to communicate information.

 ## What I hope to learn
 I'm taking the Telling Stories With Data course to gain more experience building data visualizations that are easy to read and highly insightful.